hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 `toEthAddr` will be set to `0xff..fff` which is a special case of an ethereum address that no one can control and it will be check that the recipient account has its ethereum address set to `0xff..ff`.
 This value allows account creation without ethereum address authorization.
 Hence, coordinator would select the recipient `idx` to add `amountFloat16` (called `auxToIdx`).

-> Note that this transaction encourage coordinador to create new accounts through L1 coordinator transaction [CreateAccountBjj](#createaccountbjj)
+> Note that this transaction encourage coordinador to create new accounts through L1 coordinator transaction [CreateAccountBjj](#createaccountbjj).
 > It is important to mention that this kind on transactions allows the creation of new accounts in the state tree without the need of having any `ether` on L1.
 Hence, users could create new accounts and deposit tokens just through an L2 transaction.

 - Actions: